myviadata/ShoppingCartTask2/README.md

 The example is not deployed to Vercel but it can be.
 There is a Stripe test account connected (my own) and it can easily be changed by following the below instructions and ensuring that the latest 08/2020 Api version is deployed.

+Todo: Fix the typing on the stripe session parameters.
+It works but gives an error at this point.

 The original example repo in GitHub: https://github.com/vercel/next.js/tree/canary/examples/with-stripe-typescript